sdivye92/cd_hit_py/README.md

 See [example](https://github.com/sdivye92/cd_hit_py/tree/master/example) for basic commands.

 The cd-hit executable files are taken from [anaconda](https://anaconda.org/bioconda/cd-hit/files).
-Therefore, these will execute on linux and OSX distributions only.
+Therefore, this project will work for linux and OSX distributions only.

 Run following command to get this project